pith. sign in

 2 responses · 0 unresolved

-We thank the referee for the careful reading and constructive comments.
-We address each major comment below, indicating where revisions will be made to the manuscript.
+We thank the referee for the careful reading and constructive comments, which have helped clarify the presentation of our results.
+We address each major comment below and have revised the manuscript to incorporate additional calculations where needed.

 read point-by-point responses